Acts 17

 Acts 17 is the seventeenth chapter of the Acts of the Apostles in the New Testament of the Christian Bible.
-It records the second missionary journey of Paul, together with Silas and Timothy.
+It continues the second missionary journey of Paul, together with Silas and Timothy: in this chapter, the Christian gospel is preached in Thessalonica, Berea and Athens.
 The book containing this chapter is anonymous, but early Christian tradition uniformly affirmed that Luke composed this book as well as the Gospel of Luke.

 Text

-The original text was written in Koine Greek and is divided into 34 verses.
+The original text was written in Koine Greek.
+This chapter is divided into 34 verses.

 Textual witnesses

 Some early manuscripts containing the text of this chapter are: